2026-2027 Foundations Certificate Program Curriculum and Class Summary

 FACULTY

 Erica Lorentz, MEd, LPC, IAAP, is a training analyst at the C. G. Jung Institute of New England where she has served on the Training Board.
-Her book Body as Shadow: Jung’s Embodied Individuation Process will be published by Karnac London this fall.
+She is the author of Body as Shadow: Jung’s Embodied Individuation Process (2026).
 She has been an adjunct faculty at Antioch New England Graduate School of Professional Psychology, and a training analyst with the Inter-regional Society of Jungian Analysts.
 Pacifica Radio and the Jung Platform have featured her work, and her lectures can be found on YouTube.
 Since 1986 she has given lectures and workshops in the US, Canada, and the UK, and had the honor of teaching in India last year.
 Her area of expertise is working with the embodied mythopoetic process in analysis and the interactive field.
 Her initiation into Jung’s embodied active imagination started in 1975 when she began studying Authentic Movement (the Jungian form of movement work) with her mentor Janet Adler.

 PRESENTER: Brian Hobbs, M.Ed., CAGS, IAAP